 After a hiatus of three weeks, I am back to work and I didn't want either thing to be undone because of this.
 It's a holiday for kids and they were up early, on regular days you would find us having a tough time waking up the boys.
 But on holidays, they are up as early as they can.
 They even had their games all planned up and were up to it.

-Though I planned on a different prasadam, I ended up making this as I couldn’t find the Wheat Rava that I was supposed to use.
-Anyway I knew this payasam would turn out great as well.
+Though I planned on a different prasadam, I ended up making this as I couldn't find the Wheat Rava that I was supposed to use.
+Anyway, I knew this payasam would turn out great as well.
 My only concern was not finding the right cookery to display this.
-Imagine all white plates, bowls and white dishes!
-Gosh I was going crazy thinking what contrast I should put in place, but none came to mind.
-So it’s white you are going to see today.
+Imagine all white plates, bowls, and white dishes!
+Gosh, I was going crazy thinking about what contrast I should put in place, but none came to mind.
+So it's white you are going to see it today.

 Rava Semiya Payasam

 Rava - 1/2 cup

 Milk - 4 cups

 Condensed Milk - 2 tsp

 How to make the Payasam